-Research discovers a promising alternative to steroids for muscular dystrophy
+Research discovers a promising alternative to steroids

 Researchers in the USA have discovered a drug that could replace the corticosteroid drugs such as prednisolone currently used to treat Duchenne MD.
 In studies in mice the drug – called VBP15 – worked better than prednisolone without the harsh side effects.
 VBP15 may also prove to be a beneficial treatment for other types of muscular dystrophy where inflammation is present in the muscle.
 Clinical trials of VBP15 are being planned with an expected start date in 2014.